gitoliver/pytorch/README.md

  See the notes I made as I watched here [backgroundNotes.md](backgroundNotes.md)

 # Venv and Tutorial Setup Notes:
-For setup my GPU is too old for the latest version of pytorch, so I had to install an earlier version.
+For setup my GPU wss too old for the latest version of pytorch, so I had to install an earlier version.
 See below in the virtual env setup or look in [requirements.txt](requirements.txt)

-My GPU: NVIDIA GeForce GTX 1060 6GB device
+My 2016 GPU: NVIDIA GeForce GTX 1060 6GB device

 This required altering the tutorial code to not use the "accelerator" class or functions, but the older "cuda" one.
-Another open is to have the device/accelerator be cpu, but I didn't explore that.
+Another open is to have the device/accelerator be cpu, which is the default, but you see very nice speedups even with an old GPU so very much worth it.

 ## Python venv motivation
 For tutorial 2, I got this error: